lab-design/lab-design.github.io/_posts/2017-04-14-nitin-tiwari-ms-graduation.md

 Nitin Tiwari, a graduate student in the computer science and a member of the Laboratory for Software Design successfully defended his Masters thesis today.
 His thesis title was ``<EM>The design and implementation of Candoia: A platform for building and sharing mining software repositories tools as apps</EM>.''
-More details about his thesis are available [here](http://design.cs.iastate.edu/papers/thesis/TiwariMSThesis.html).
+More details about his thesis are available <a href="http://design.cs.iastate.edu/papers/thesis/TiwariMSThesis.html">here</a>.